Autor:innen

 Bambi Eloriaga-Amago

 Bambi Eloriaga-Amago is a Philippines-based comic book writer and children’s book author.
-Her graphic novel Doobiedoo Asks is an Official Selection of the first-ever Philippine International Comics Festival, a Finalist at the 39th National Book Awards, and a Readers’ Choice Award Recipient at the 7th National Children’s Book Awards, while her children’s book is titled Too Loud!
-Soothing Sensory Overload With Music.
+Her graphic novel “Doobiedoo Asks” is an Official Selection of the first-ever Philippine International Comics Festival, a Finalist at the 39th National Book Awards, and a Readers’ Choice Award Recipient at the 7th National Children’s Book Awards.
+While her children’s book is entitled “Too Loud!
+Soothing Sensory Overload With Music.”
 Both books are nominees for the 2025 International Board on Books for Young People’s Outstanding Books for Young People with Disabilities.
-Bambi also currently acts as Managing Editor for a USA-based publisher.
+Bambi also currently acts as Managing Editor for Seven Seas Entertainment, a USA-based publisher.
+Her books will soon have German and Turkish editions.

 Ardie Aquino